Some control types can load required data from the database themselves, assuming Database was selected as data source.

 Compulsory "virtual collections" must be assigned to a location collection.
 This assignment is made where the component's usage is defined.

-Before you assign a collection to a component, a node must be configured under Collection mapping under the component.
+Before you assign a collection to a component, a node must be configured under Collection mapping

 Collection mapping nodes are automatically assigned when a component reference is added.
 These nodes are added automatically but not configured.
-You configure them in the Node editor view.
+You configure them in Node editor.
 You can also add a Collection mapping node with the help of a wizard that you can call from the context menu.
 Another option for adding these nodes, is to add a single node that you can also access through the context menu of your component in the definition tree view.

 NOTE: The following instruction steps are based on an example of a direct container reference.